snotskie/ttrpg/md/index.md

 ### GM Guide: Large-Scale Endeavors
 <!-- _class: guide -->

 Resolving actions that occur on massive scales, such as war, democracy, alien invasion, and farming during environmental disaster, requires shifting the scale of the narrative.
-This can be done in a similar way through one round of an Endeavor, before shifting back to its effects on the player character scale and the actions it makes available to them.
+This may be done in a similar way through one round of an Endeavor, before shifting back to its effects on the player character scale and the actions it makes available to them.

 The details depend on your situation, but you may give the "sides" of the large-scale Endeavor several $d10$ and roll them as a group of dice that bump as usual, for example, $4d10$.